 Response: We apologize for this discrepancy.
 We initially reported Minear and Shah’s pattern in our Introduction, given they previously included both a predictive and random CVOE switch block within the same study.
 This pattern is correctly reported on pg.
-9 of our initial submission, and our current findings, while in-line with our hypotheses, may represent a failure to replicate Minear and Shah’s original pattern.
+9 of our initial submission, and our current findings, while our data patterns were consistent with our hypotheses, they were not consistent with the sequence patterns reported by Minear and Shah.

 We note, however, two discrepancies between our study and Minear and Shah’s.
-First, Minear and Shah were particularly interested in transfer effects on later switch task performance, rather than on a direct comparison of predictive/random switching on task accuracy and switch costs.
-Second, and more importantly, it is unclear whether Minear and Shah counter-balanced across switch block type.
+First, Minear and Shah were particularly interested in transfer effects on later switch task performance, rather than a direct comparison of predictive/random switching on task accuracy and switch costs.
+Second, and more importantly, it is unclear whether Minear and Shah counter-balanced across switch block type as was done in our experiments.
 Thus, all participants in their study may have first completed the predictive switch task before completing the random switch task, potentially leading to practice effects that influenced performance on the random switch block.

-However, given the discrepancy between Minear and Shah’s reported data pattern and the present study, we have updated our predictions on pg. xx to account for the possibility of replicating Minear and Shah’s pattern, while still retaining our initial predictions.
+However, given the discrepancy between Minear and Shah’s reported data pattern and the present study, we have updated our predictions on pg.
+12 to account for the possibility of replicating Minear and Shah’s pattern, while still retaining our initial predictions which are consistent with performance deficits anticipated under increased working memory loads.
 Comment 5: The methods should be described in more detail.
 For instance, the time course of a trial is not entirely clear.
 Was there a response deadline at all etc.?
 A figure of the trial time course would also be helpful in this regard.

 Moreover, it was unclear to me, based on the authors description, whether participants were informed about the predictable versus unpredictable task sequence pattern.
 This is a rather important piece of information as the first trials of a task switching block should potentially not be included if participants were not informed about the predictable/unpredictable task sequence pattern beforehand.